-A 25-35 percent reduction based on a predetermined quantity water saving.
+A targeted reduction of 15% or more based on a predetermined quantity.
 This target is generally suggested to be met with approximately a 15 (proclaimed) percent decrease in indoor use and a 50 percent decrease in outdoor use.

 2. Drought Pricing